-• Pole (10/20 year)
+• Wood Pole Integrity (10 year/15 year with special)

-Each pole is inspected visually, and if conditions warrant, intrusively.
-Any pole 15 years of age or older is inspected intrusively.
+Each pole is inspected visually, and if conditions allow, intrusively.
+This inspection occurs on a 10-year cycle with the exception of poles aged 15 years or more that have undergone a "special inspection" within the last 5 years as required by GO 95 Rule 44.2.
+For wood poles that have a passing intrusive "special" inspection within the last 5-years, the 10-year routine inspection would be deferred to the next cycle.
+So, a pole more than 15 years old that has a previous passing intrusive inspection could be inspected at a 15-year interval.
 The form of the intrusive inspection is normally an excavation about the pole base and/or a sound and bore of the pole at ground line.
-Currently, treatment is applied in the form of ground line pastes and/or internal pastes.
-These inspections are performed on a 10-year cycle.
-The 10-year cycle fulfills the requirements of GO 165, which are: (1) all poles over 15 years of age are intrusively inspected within ten years; and (2) all poles which previously passed intrusive inspection are to be inspected intrusively again on a 20-year cycle.
+Currently, treatment is applied in the form of ground line pastes and/or internal chemical treatment during the inspection.
+The 10-year/15 year with special inspection cycle fulfills the requirements of GO 165, which are: (1) all poles over 15 years of age are intrusively inspected within ten years; and (2) all poles which previously passed intrusive inspection are to be inspected intrusively again on a 20-year cycle.
+These are a 10-year inspection cycle, with exception for poles undergoing a special inspection.

 The wood pole integrity inspections are currently performed by an SDG&E contractor who also applies wood preservative treatments and installs mechanical reinforcements (Steel Reinforcement).
 The type of treatment is dependent upon the age of the pole, the individual inspection history, and the overall condition of the structure.
-SDG&E's Vegetation Management group administers the wood pole intrusive inspection and treatment program.

-During the course of the wood pole integrity inspections, SDG&E's contractor for wood pole integrity inspections will bore into the pole to determine if it needs reinforcement or replacement based on the remaining shell thickness.
-The choice to restore a pole rather than replace the pole is based on the strength of the pole (measured by remaining shell thickness).
-SDG&E's Transmission Engineering and Electric Distribution Standards Specification for Inspection, Treatment and Reinforcement of In-Service Wood Poles (Specification NO. TE-0108 and Specification NO. 337) specifies the criteria for the rejection of a pole.
-It also addresses a pole's suitability for steel reinforcement based on the remaining shell thickness for various lengths of pole.
-If a pole does not have sufficient shell thickness for steel reinforcement, it is rejected and replaced.
+During the course of the wood pole integrity inspections, SDG&E's contractor for wood pole integrity inspections will bore into the pole to determine if it needs reinforcement or replacement based on the remaining shell thickness and location.
+The choice to restore a pole rather than replace the pole is based on the strength of the pole (measured by remaining shell thickness) and compliance with SDG&E's internal standards and specifications.
+SDG&E's Transmission Engineering and Electric Distribution Standards Specification for Inspection, Treatment and Reinforcement of In-Service Wood Poles (Specification NO. TE-0108 and Specification NO. 337) specifies the criteria for the rejection of a pole and addresses a pole's suitability for steel reinforcement based on the remaining shell thickness for various lengths of pole and location.
+If a pole does not have sufficient shell thickness for steel reinforcement or is located in a high fire threat district, it is rejected and replaced.